 - Place butter in the bottom of a large saucepan over medium-low heat.
 Stir occasionally until butter is completely melted.6 Tablespoons (85 g) salted butter*, cut into 6 pieces

 - Add 10 oz (about 5½ heaping cups) of marshmallows and stir until just melted.
-Keep your heat below medium and stir frequently, this will take a bit of time for the marshmallows to melt but too-high heat can cause your rice krispie treats to come out too hard.
+Keep your heat below medium and stir frequently, making sure the butter is well combined with the marshmallow and doesn't separate too much.
+This will take a bit of time for the marshmallows to melt but too-high heat can cause your rice krispie treats to come out too hard.

 - Stir in vanilla extract, and then add rice krispies cereal and remaining marshmallows (5oz/about 2 ½ heaping cup).
 Stir until ingredients are combined and additional marshmallows are just beginning to melt.1 teaspoon pure vanilla extract, 6 cups (175 g) Rice Krispies cereal